karebet/HMVCAssets/README.md

 Create folder "assets" on your modular, put your"*.css/*.js" in "assets".

 ### Notice
-while reading the folder, the system of reading with sort by alphabetical order, so try to change naming files in "assets" to which file you first load.
+while reading the folder, the system of reading with sort by alphabetical order, so rename files in "assets" which file you first load.

 ## Thanks